Improving the World One Resolution at a Time

 Debate this resolution in the General Assembly forum.

-The General Assembly resolution Repeal "Open Internet Order" was passed 14,459 votes to 3,232.
+The General Assembly resolution Repeal "Debtor Voting Rights" was passed 10,936 votes to 5,079.

 Proposals are suggestions for resolutions.
 Any WA member nation with at least two endorsements may make a proposal, which, if it gains the necessary support, will become a resolution.